 In short, retirement planning today is up to individuals, and few are successfully saving and investing enough to provide for a lengthy retirement.
-To make matters worse, the recent stock market decline put the total return (including dividends) of the S&P 500 index at -20% for the ten years ending 6/30/09 (-2.2% per year).
-And then there’s Medicare, which is headed for bankruptcy before many of the baby boomers turn 70.
+To make matters worse, the stock market earned little to nothing in the first decade of the 2000’s and bond yields remain very low today.
 Without serious planning, the idea of retiring at age 62 to a life of travel, golf, or fishing will be but a dream for most Americans today.

 In spite of today’s major challenges, you can plan to fund a comfortable retirement.
 There are two key factors to achieve that objective: 1) you need to save enough and 2) you must earn good investment returns.

 Let’s start by looking at investment returns, as this may be the easier problem to fix.